-The new hospital in the Comox Valley will be carefully designed to meet the needs of North Island residents, ensuring the greatest benefits for the best value.
+The new North Island Hospital Comox Valley campus will be carefully designed to meet the needs of North Island residents, ensuring the greatest benefits for the best value.
 We believe that great design leads to better outcomes for patients and families and improvements to staff satisfaction and retention.

 See our progress

 Take an aerial and interior tour of the new Comox Valey Hospital construction site.

 Two new state-of-the-art hospitals are being built in the Comox Valley and Campbell River for the people of the North Island region.
 This video gives a virtual tour of the new $331.7 million, 153-bed hospital coming to the Comox Valley.
 Fasten your virtual seat belt and take a ride around and through the site!